Interaction of G-quadruplex DNA with Water-soluble Porphyrins

 In addition, we are working with the laboratory of Dr. Mahrukh Azam from the Chemistry Department of West Chester University on characterizing interactions between (dT4G4)4 and (dT4G4T)4 and various cationic porphyrins.
 The goal of this work is to obtain a clear differentiation between various modes of porphyrin binding to GQ DNA.
 Our other collaborators include Dr. Piotr Habdas from Saint Joseph's University, PA and a group of Roberto Purello from the University of Catania in Italy.
-We just started collaboration with Sharon Burgmayer from Bryn Mawr who supplies us with octahedral ruthenium complexes.
+We continue collaboration with Sharon Burgmayer from Bryn Mawr who supplies us with octahedral ruthenium complexes.
+We just started a collaboration with Brett Kaufman from the University of Pennsylvania School of Medicine on mitochondrial DNA with quadruplex forming potential.
 We are looking forward to exciting results.

 Most research is our laboratory is done by Swarthmore undergraduates.
 Students with interest in cancer research, especially those who want to pursue graduate studies or go to medical schools, are highly encouraged to apply.
 Based on background and interests, students will pursue independent projects or be teamed with senior students in the lab.
 Contact Professor Yatsunyk via e-mail or stop by our lab and talk to students about their experience.